LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 The answer is to use the ASP.NET Core Secret Manager.

 Open appsettings.json.
 No no don't set any values yet.
-Just notice how dangerous it is right now.
-It's actually worse than giving your password away for your Auth0 account apparently.
+Just notice how dangerous it is right now to put especially our client secret (private key) in the file and put it in a public repo.

 ```
   "Auth0": {